cfgauss/r-novice-gapminder/_episodes/06-data-frames.md

 > Note that the `stringsAsFactors` setting allows us to tell R that we want to preserve our
 > character fields and not have R convert them to factors.
 >
-> Make a data.frame that holds the following information for yourself:
+> Modifying the syntax above, make a data.frame that holds the following information for yourself:
 >
 > - first name
 > - last name